Vishal-sys-code/Vishal-sys-code/README.md

 # Hi, I'm Vishal S. Pandey (Vayishu)

 Welcome to my GitHub!
 I’m a researcher and engineer working at the intersection of **Machine Learning, Deep Learning, and Autonomous Agents**.
-I like to explore problems from first principles, implement them rigorously, and share my work openly here.
+I enjoy exploring problems from first principles, implementing them rigorously, and sharing my work openly here.

 ---